traitecoevo/mortality_bci/docker/README.md

 The above will connect to the `mem6GB` container and use dockertest to build the docker image which it will then save in `docker/Dockerfile`.
 (**Note**: if the installed R packages have changed substantially, this won't be detected by dockertest, so you'll want to rebuild with `--no-cache` flag added).

-Now that we have a docker container with an image of the mortality working directory we now preprocess the data. and then precompile the stan models so that workers don't need to recompile a model each and everytime it gets a new job.
+Now that we have a docker container with an image of the mortality working directory we now process the data and then precompile the stan models so that workers don't need to recompile a model each and everytime it gets a new job.
 This can be done by first moving back to the parent directory `mortality_bci` and running the following in R:

 ```